 Construction workers have to deal with some of the most dangerous work environments in the country.
-The Occupational Safety & Health Administration (OSHA) reported nearly 800 construction site deaths in 2012.
-The most serious construction accidents are not just harmful to a worker; they can also be devastating for a worker’s family members.
+The Occupational Safety & Health Administration (OSHA) reported nearly 800 construction site accident deaths in 2012.
+The most serious construction accidents are not just harmful to a worker; they can also be devastating for an injured worker’s family members.
 Many construction workers depend on their jobs to provide for their families.

 If you are unable to return to work, even temporarily, because of your injuries, you need to be justly compensated.
 Further, if you have mounting medical bills, you want to make sure the negligent party that caused your accident will pay those bills.
 The operators of a construction site have a responsibility to keep employees safe.
 In fact, most construction accidents could have been avoided with proper safety precautions and sufficient training.
-The experienced personal injury lawyers at the Law Offices of Craig A. Altman will make sure the appropriate parties are held responsible for your construction accident injuries in Philadelphia, PA, Cherry Hill, NJ, and surrounding counties.
+The experienced personal injury lawyers at the Law Offices of Craig A. Altman will take on your personal injury case and make sure the appropriate parties are held responsible for your construction accident injuries in Philadelphia, PA, Cherry Hill, NJ, and surrounding counties.

-Some of the more common injuries due to construction accidents are brain and spinal cord injuries,, back injuries, broken bones, nerve damage, permanent scarring, amputation, paralysis, and wrongful death.
+Some of the more common injuries due to construction accidents are brain injuries and spinal cord injuries, back injuries, broken bones, nerve damage, permanent scarring, amputation, paralysis, and wrongful death.

 The severity of a construction accident injury depends on the type of accident.
 Typical causes of construction accidents include: